1. A wandering ascetic from ancient India.

 embodying and expressing a paradigm in which artists, teachers, inventors, peacemakers, justice workers, and healers are valued as much for their work as other life-changing professionals.

-humor, curiosity, and embrace of humanness, and resisting a culture of perfection and getting it right.
+humor, curiosity, and embrace of humanness, and opt'ing out of the culture of perfection and getting it right.